hrg921/Spring-Getting-Started-Build-with-Gradle/README.md

 These are just a few examples of the automatic configuration Spring Boot provides.
 At the same time, Spring Boot doesn’t get in your way.
 For example, if Thymeleaf is on your path, Spring Boot adds a `SpringTemplateEngine` to your application context automatically.
 But if you define your own `SpringTemplateEngine` with your own settings, then Spring Boot won’t add one.
 This leaves you in control with little effort on your part.

 > Spring Boot doesn’t generate code or make edits to your files.
 Instead, when you start up your application, Spring Boot dynamically wires up beans and settings and applies them to your application context.

+## Create a simple web application

+Now you can create a web controller for a simple web application.